What are currency options and how do you trade them?

 Why trade currency options with IG?

-With IG, you’ll be using spread bets and CFDs to speculate on the price of options contracts, rather than buying or selling the underlying contracts themselves.
+With IG, you’ll be using CFDs to speculate on the price of options contracts, rather than buying or selling the underlying contracts themselves.
 This means that you can go short as well as long on both call and put options – with zero overnight funding charges and no spread to pay on expiry.

 IG offers daily, weekly and monthly options, as well as a range of in-platform tools to help you manage your risk.